qiubits2007/XML-Sitemap/README.md

 A powerful and customizable sitemap generator written in PHP (PHP 8+).
 It crawls one or multiple domains, respects `robots.txt`, follows meta directives, supports resumable sessions, sends logs by email, and can even notify search engines when the sitemap is ready.
+It is optimized for large websites and offers advanced crawl controls, meta/robots filtering, JSON/HTML export, and more.

 ---